sutta » mn » Majjhima Nikāya 67

 “Tenahāyasmanto muhuttaṁ nisīdatha, appeva nāma mayaṁ sakkuṇeyyāma bhagavantaṁ pasādetun”ti.

-“Well then, venerables, sit here for a minute.
+“Well then, venerables, sit here for an hour.
 Hopefully we’ll be able to restore the Buddha’s confidence.”

 “Evamāvuso”ti kho te bhikkhū cātumeyyakānaṁ sakyānaṁ paccassosuṁ.